jangjaelee/aws-iamkey-checker/README.md

 &nbsp;

+## Building the Docker Image
-Built the Docker Image:
+To build the Docker image, use the following command:
 ```bash
 docker built -t app-aikc:latest .
 ```

 &nbsp;

-Push the Docker Image to a Container Registry
+## Pushing the Docker Image to a Container Registry
+Follow these steps to push your Docker image to a container registry:
 ```bash
 docker login
 docker tag app-aikc:latest cine0831/app-aikc:latest